ibm-cloud-docs/gateway-appliance/order-byoa.md

 4. Choose **Other** from the **Gateway Vendor** section.

-  If you do not see the **No OS** option, contact IBM Support for details on enabling it for your account.
+  If you do not see the **Other** option, contact IBM Support for details on enabling it for your account.
   {: note}

   <img src="images/byog-1.png" alt="drawing" style="width: 600px;"/>